RobMisener/Game-User-Interface/README.md

 <p align="center"> <https://www.libsdl.org/download-2.0.php"> <img width = "300px" src="https://upload.wikimedia.org/wikipedia/ru/2/26/SDL_logo.png" /> </a> </p>

 This was built over many months, and I have learned much better programming practices since starting it, but I am proud of the overall result.
 Many of the variable names were not named with group work in mind, so they may be difficult for others to understand.
-They are not variable names I would use in a group or work project.
+They are not variable names I would use in a group or work project but they are understandable to myself.

 ## Title Screen:
-*  To create the title animation, I created a 2D image of the final title screen image in Photoshop, the water background was created using white spraypaint textures over some previous textures images I created for prior projects.
+*  To create the title animation, I created a 2D image of the final title screen image in Photoshop, the water background was created using white spraypaint textures over some previous textures I had created for prior projects.
-* I then imported the title image as an image plane to Blender, a 3D modeling program.
+* I then imported the title image as an image-plane into Blender, a 3D modeling program.
 I subdivided the mesh of the image plane into pieces and inserted animation key-frames containing their final connected positions.
-* I then separated the subdivisions of the mesh and recorded the key-frames at the start of the timeline.
-I then rendered the result, which was of pieces of the title coming together as a whole.
+* I then separated the subdivisions of the mesh and recorded the now parted pieces as seperate key-frames at the start of the timeline.
+I then rendered the result, which resulted in the appearance of the pieces of the title coming together as a whole.

 <p align="center"> <a href="https://www.blender.org"> <img width = "400px" src="https://download.blender.org/institute/logos/blender-socket.png" /> </a> </p>